 I would advise making sure every step you are taking is solid.
 That means being confident about every design decision you are taking and have concrete reasons to defend it.

 Blaze Type – Type Design Foundry

-I have to say I’ve been quite fortunate in this area, I’ve never had to deal with a bad experience regarding approval from clients or peers.
-When we work on a commissioned project we spend a lot of time with the client defining the needs, we listen a lot, making sure we have all the information needed to create something that will match our clients’ expectations.
-Of course, we receive feedback and improve things on the go but the “overall design approval” thing has always been positive.
+I have to say I’ve been quite fortunate in this area.
+I’ve never had to deal with a bad experience regarding approval from clients or peers.
+When we work on a commissioned project, we spend a lot of time with the client defining the needs.
+We listen a lot, ensuring we have all the information needed to create something that will match our clients’ expectations.
+Of course, we receive feedback and improve things on the go, but the “overall design approval” thing has always been positive.

 When it comes to intern projects, such as our typeface catalog/the retail area of our business, we deal with a very harsh process.
 Like a gauntlet: we design and experiment on a lot of different ideas, sketches, start creating something fully coherent, and sometimes toss everything out or leave the project aside to come back to it later.
 Again it’s not about the approval but pretty much about the necessity of trying things and reshaping them and experimenting until you finally get something you’re cool with.

-Our process is pretty much straightforward: we show our project within the company, decide as a whole on what’s going to happen.
-I guess we could think of something different but the idea of meeting everyone up to discuss a project around a cup of coffee is something I enjoy.
+Our process is pretty much straightforward: we show our project within the company, decide as a whole what’s going to happen.
+I guess we could think of something different, but the idea of meeting everyone up to discuss a project around a cup of coffee is something I enjoy.

 Endless gratitude to our creatives that submitted their answers and shared their own experiences about such an ambiguous topic as artwork proofing.
 Lots of love to you!